Semilinear fractional elliptic PDEs with gradient nonlinearities on open balls: existence of solutions and probabilistic representation: Abstract

 \section{Abstract}

 We provide sufficient conditions for the existence of viscosity solutions of fractional semilinear elliptic PDEs of index $\alpha \in (1,2)$ with polynomial gradient nonlinearities on $d$-dimensional balls, $d\geq 2$.
-Our approach uses a tree-based probabilistic representation based on $\alpha$-stable branching processes, and allows us to take into account gradient nonlinearities not covered by deterministic finite difference methods so far.
+Our approach uses a tree-based probabilistic representation of solutions and their partial derivatives using $\alpha$-stable branching processes, and allows us to take into account gradient nonlinearities not covered by deterministic finite difference methods so far.
+In comparison with the existing literature on the regularity of solutions, no polynomial order condition is imposed on gradient nonlinearities.
 Numerical illustrations demonstrate the accuracy of the method in dimension $d=10$, solving a challenge encountered with the use of deterministic finite difference methods in high-dimensional settings.